merenlab/anvio.org/help/main/programs/anvi-script-filter-hmm-hits-table/index.md

 ## Filter out hmm-hits from partial genes

-HMMs are able to detect partial genes (i.e., genes that are not partial and that start with a start codon and end with a stop codon) with good alignment coverage and homology statistics.
+HMMs are able to detect partial genes (i.e., genes that do not contain start and/or stop codons) with good alignment coverage and homology statistics.
 However, partial genes can lead to spurious phylogenetic branches and/or inflate the number of observed populations or functions in a given set of genomes/metagenomes.
 Using `--filter-out-partial-gene-calls`, you can remove partial gene hmm-hits.

 <div class="codeblock" markdown="1">
 anvi&#45;script&#45;filter&#45;hmm&#45;hits&#45;table &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \